 The record [Prisoner] no. 7 with a high degree of probability can only refer to R. Wallenberg.
 At the same time, we kept in mind that after this date there is no record about calls for interrogation of prisoners no. 7, as well as of V. Langfelder and S. Katona, by officers of S.N.
 Kartashov’s department.

 In other words, according to the 2008-2009 FSB information, on July 23, 1947, at 1:30 am Kartashov began interrogating Wallenberg (as Prisoner no. 7), then at 2:15 am Langfelder was brought to Kartashov’s office, and at last, at 2:35 am also Katona was brought to the same Kartashov’s office.
 The interrogation of all three prisoners continued until 6:30 pm.
 It seems this was the last interrogation of all three prisoners since FSB archivists couldn’t find records with these three names in later records.
-This information is extremely important per se, but it also undermines the reality of death of Wallenberg on July 17, 1947, according to the so-called Smoltsov Report, released by the Soviet authorities in 1957.
+This information is extremely important per se, but it also undermines the assertion that Wallenberg died on July 17, 1947, according to the so-called Smoltsov Report, which was released by the Soviet authorities in 1957.

 In contrast to the first appeal filed to the Meshchansky Regional Court, this time the requested documents were described in detail, including page numbers of original records.
 This was done in answer to Churikov’s previous claim that without such details the requested documents could not be found.

-At the end, the appeal suggested that the FSB would release copies of full pages of the requested documents with the names of persons connected with the Wallenberg case, but with redacted names of Soviet “third parties.”
+The appeal suggested that the FSB should release copies of full pages of the requested documents with the names of persons connected with the Wallenberg case, but with redacted names of Soviet “third parties.”

 However, the legal position of the Constitutional Court is that the “private life” is a part of the person’s life that concerns the individual only, and is not the matter controlled by the society and the state […]

-Obviously, the names [of the “third parties”] contained in the requested archival documents do not constitute any secret, since they are at that time, as well as now, a subject of control by both the public and the state.
+Obviously, the names [of the “third parties”] contained in the requested archival documents do not constitute any secret, since they are at that time, as well as now, subject to control by both the public and the state.

 Mr. Pavlov added: